MysteryPancake/Houdini-Fun/README.md

 ## Smoke / Fluids: Fix moving colliders
 Fluids often screw up whenever colliders move, like water in a moving cup or smoke in an elevator.
 Either the collider deletes the volume as it moves, or velocity doesn't transfer properly from the collider.

-A great fix comes from Raph Gadot: Stabilise the collider, freeze it in place.
+A great fix comes from Raphael Gadot: Stabilise the collider, freeze it in place.
 Simulate in local space, apply forces in relative space, then invert back to world space.

 This works best for enclosed containers or pinned geometry, since it's hard to mix local and world sims.
 Vellum Reference Frame is probably a better choice for cloth.